Hollick-Kenyon Peninsula: Poseidon Pass

-A pass about 375 m high high on the east side of Antarctic Peninsula.
+A pass about 375 m high on the east side of Antarctic Peninsula.

 It leads from Bowman Inlet (Note: Alberts (1995) says Poseidon Pass leads from Mobiloil Inlet to the Larsen Ice Shelf.

 The map shows it leading from Bowman Inlet, to the east of Mobiloil Inlet.
 Probably the Alberts (1995) definition was not updated after Bowman Inlet was identified as a separate feature from Mobiloil Inlet.) to the Larsen Ice Shelf between Cape Keeler and Cape Mayo.

 Photographed from the air by RARE, December 1947, and roughly surveyed from the ground by FIDS, November 1947.

 It was used by the east coast geological party from Stonington Island, November 1960, and was found to provide an ideal sledge route.

 Named by UK-APC after Poseidon, god of the sea and of earthquakes in Greek mythology.